MicrosoftDocs/dynamics365smb-docs-pr.en-au/business-central/LocalFunctionality/Australia/how-to-determine-sales-price-by-cost-plus-percentage.md

 ---
-title: How to Determine Sales Price by Cost Plus Percentage
+title: Determine Sales Price by Cost Plus Percentage (AU)
 description: Use the cost plus percentage function to set a sales price based on the cost of an item.
 The cost of the item can be calculated along with cost plus calculation.
 The discount will be based on this calculation.
-services: project-madeira
-ms.custom: en-CA, fr-CA
-documentationcenter: ''
 author: SorenGP
 ms.service: dynamics365-business-central
 ms.topic: article